Skip to content

 Cais do Sodré and Pink Street — Late-Night Lisbon

 Pensão Amor (also accessible from Bairro Alto) is the star of Pink Street — a maze of rooms across multiple floors in a former brothel, with mirrored ceilings, risqué art, a ground-floor bookshop, and burlesque and cabaret performances on weekends.
-Sol e Pesca, a former fishing tackle shop that still has the original rod racks on the walls, is now a cozy bar where you eat gourmet tinned fish (conservas) with wine — a uniquely Portuguese experience.
-Musicbox, under the train station arches, is part live-music venue, part club — one of the best spots in Lisbon for catching emerging Portuguese bands and DJs, with genre-spanning programming from indie rock to afrobeats to techno.
+Sol e Pesca, a former fishing tackle shop that still has the original rod racks on the walls, is now a cozy bar serving gourmet tinned fish (conservas) with wine — a genuinely Portuguese experience.
+Musicbox, under the train station arches, is part live-music venue, part club — one of the best spots in Lisbon for catching emerging Portuguese bands and DJs, with programming spanning indie rock to afrobeats to techno.

-Copenhagen Coffee Lab is a notable daytime anchor, and O Velho Eurico is a chaotic, fun dive bar that has been here since before the gentrification.
-The energy on Pink Street peaks between 1am and 4am on Friday and Saturday nights — arrive from Bairro Alto and you will find the transition seamless.
+O Velho Eurico is a chaotic, fun dive bar that predates the gentrification and still acts like it.
+The energy on Pink Street peaks between 1am and 4am on Friday and Saturday nights.

 Visit our Pink Street and Cais do Sodré guide for the full nightlife map.